Hotel toothpaste will be a lifesaver for keeping your teeth healthy if you forgot your toothpaste or the TSA confiscates the one you intended to use.

 Whether you bring your own, ask the front desk, or buy some at a nearby store, so there’s no need to go without toothpaste during your travels.

-Lee, is passionate about traveling and exploring new cultures.
+passionate about traveling and exploring new cultures.
 She is a savvy traveler who likes to pack light, testing various luggage brands and seeking out budget-friendly airline options.
-Lee enjoys creating unique recipes when she’s not on the go.
+Gargie enjoys creating unique recipes when she’s not on the go.